oli-gra/newsme/README.md

 ### `npm start && nodemon server`

-Runs the app in development mode.<br>
+- Runs the app in development mode
-Opens [http://localhost:3000] in your default browser with Node hosted on post 3003.<br>
+- Opens [http://localhost:3000] in your default browser with Node hosted on post 3003
-The page will reload if you make edits.<br>
+- The page will reload if you make edits
-You will also see any lint errors in the console.
+- You will also see any lint errors in the console